 Visit Natural History Museum

-We spent in Naturmuseum Senckenberg few hours and really enjoyed expositions devoted to dinosaurs, mammoths, giant ancient sea creatures and other.
+We have spent few hours in Naturmuseum Senckenberg and really enjoyed expositions devoted to dinosaurs, mammoths, giant ancient sea creatures and other exhibits.

 The Hammering Man sculpture

 On the way to/from Natural History Museum make a small detour to see The Hammering Man – 21 meters tall sculpture.
-The statue is constantly moving (its hand with the hammer part) and it symbolizes workers throughout the world.
+The statue symbolizes workers throughout the world.
+The interesting part is that the statue’s hand with the hammer is motorized and is constantly moving up and down.